 “What does the Court think about this?”

-The Court of Public Opinion is the side effect of a misguided attempt on Earth during the 22nd century to implement 100 percent democratic rule, by implanting every citizen of the planet with the ability to vote on any question put to them.
+The Court of Public Opinion is the side effect of a misguided attempt on Earth during the 22nd Century to implement 100 percent democratic rule, by implanting every citizen of the planet with the ability to vote on any question put to them.
 It was a disaster.
 No topic discussions, only the fickle whims of an electorate that allowed itself to be swayed in whichever direction the media conglomerates cared to whip them.
 Only after a world war wiped out a fifth of the planetary population did normal technocratic government resume.
 The Court still exists, doing what it should have done from the start, which is gauge what people thought about something, not what they wanted to do about it.
 If I acted on everything I thought about, I would be dead or locked away, as I would be justifiably considered an insane person.
 The Court is much diminished as of late, since the recent destruction of Earth has reduced the available pool of voters.

 “You can look for yourself, you know,” Maurice says.